Playing Classics

 "Playing Classics" is a song by American indie pop band Water from Your Eyes from their seventh studio album, It's a Beautiful Place (2025).
 Matador Records released it on July 15, 2025, as the album's second single.
-It was written by Nate Amos and Rachel Brown of Water from Your Eyes themselves alongside audio engineer Howie Weinberg.
+It was written by Nate Amos and Rachel Brown of Water from Your Eyes alongside audio engineer Howie Weinberg.

 Background and composition

 The song was inspired by Charli XCX's Brat and Brat Summer.
 Amos would confirm that the song started as "an attempt to transform an existing guitar piece that I had stalled on into a dance number after Rachel requested that the next album have a disco song on it" and was originally 12 minutes long.

 Music video

 The official music video for "Playing Classics" was released alongside the song on July 15, 2025.
 It was directed by James Dayton.
 The video follows a "teddy bear going for a long journey from a child’s stuffed animal, to a dog toy, to a skateboard accessory, to a star in Water From Your Eyes’ rehearsal".